 Description

-This creamy coconut custard pie recipe is easy to make with plenty of shredded coconut baked into a melt-in-your-mouth homemade coconut custard.
-I use my favorite flaky pie crust and top this pie with homemade whipped cream!
+This creamy coconut custard pie recipe is easy to make with plenty of shredded coconut baked into a melt-in-your-mouth, homemade coconut custard.
+I use my favorite flaky pie crust and top this pie with toasted coconut and whipped cream.

 Ingredients